Nursing, AAS

-The Registered Nursing AAS program is designed to prepare you to function as a professional nurse in a variety of healthcare settings including hospitals, nursing homes, clinics, and private homes and offices.
+The Registered Nursing AAS program is designed to prepare you to function as a professional nurse in various healthcare settings, including hospitals, nursing homes, clinics, and private homes and offices.
 Become an RN at a fraction of the cost of a four-year university.

 The MCC nursing program is approved by the Illinois Department of Financial and Professional Regulation, the Illinois Community College Board, and the Illinois Board of Higher Education.
 Graduates of the program are eligible to take the National Council of State Boards of Nursing Examination (NCLEX-RN®), which may lead to licensure as a Registered Professional Nurse (RN).